qmacro/managed-associations-in-cap/flow.md

 SERVER: No change.

-## Attempt to follow the to-many managed association from author to book(s)
+## 12 Attempt to follow the to-many managed association from author to books

+Branch: `12-attempt-to-follow-the-to-many-managed-association-from-author-to-books`.

 The managed association is set up, and appears correct.
 What about the data?
 Do we have enough information to go from an author to the one or more books they wrote?